Contributing#

 .

-Install dependencies and setup pre-commit with:
+Once your environment is set up, install the development dependencies and setup pre-commit with:

 Choosing an issue#